ChanganVR/CS380D-proj2/README.md

 # CS380D-proj2
-In this project, we build a crude distributed banking system, where nodes can join the cluster and transfer money between each other.
-We also implement the 2-phase commit algorithm to produce consistent transaction across all nodes.
+In this project, we present an abstract implementation of 2PC, extended with failure handling.
+Nodes are implemented as thread objects, and messages are transfered in queue objects.
+We simulate the messenge delays by assuming an internal clock for each node.

 Project Spec: https://docs.google.com/document/d/167ZNK8qxkkPh6bU4sqloyBiIub3WGYpdjwu2_6Z-jKA/edit?fbclid=IwAR0wo1P5XRtxDsEQiKOjyseEtyrIzc_z1EGeczANBc8mMr93db7GyZdPWzg